nightmaretethered/chess-engine-minimax/README.md

 A chess engine written in Python from scratch — full board representation, legal move generation (including check detection), and move selection via the minimax algorithm with alpha-beta pruning.
 The board is rendered directly in the terminal using ANSI escape codes for colored squares and Unicode chess piece symbols, with no external chess or GUI library used.

-Currently runs in **engine-vs-engine mode**: both sides are played by the search algorithm, so you can watch two versions of the same engine play a full game against each other move by move in the terminal.
+Currently runs in **engine-vs-engine mode** and **player-vs-engine mode**: both sides are played by the search algorithm, so you can watch two versions of the same engine play a full game against each other move by move in the terminal or go against the engine by playing as white.

 ## Features